anafvana/SQL1-Kodegjennomgang/README.md

 ## Changelog
 ### v.
 2.0
-This version now includes a database connection, which was demonstrated live.
-It also includes the changes requested during the lectures, *i.e.*:
+This version now includes the changes requested during the lectures, *i.e.*:
 - Adding IDs to the Motorvogn, so that a same person can register multiple cars
 - Personnummer being defined as CHAR(11) (fixed-length string) // it can also be defined as BIGINT
+- Motorvogn now has a foreign key to Biler.
+MotorvognRepository methods have been changed to query accordingly.

 ### v.
 1.0
+- This version now includes a database connection, which was demonstrated live.
+- Data stored in the server (Biler, hard-coded) is transferred to the database

+### v.
+0.1
 - This first version DOES NOT include a database connection, as it will be demonstrated live.

 ## Cloning this repository